pulibrary/bibdata/docs/indexing.md

 #### Full dump

-You can go to the bibdata UI Events page to see the most recent full record dump.
+You can go to the bibdata UI Events page to see the most recent full record dump. (https://bibdata.princeton.edu/events) (Look for the most recent All Records to see what will be processed when you run the rake task)

 SSH to a bibdata machine as deploy user